-Legal malpractice insurance rates can vary significantly state to state and reflect the insurance company’s assessment of the litigiousness and cost of handling losses in a given state.
+Legal malpractice insurance rates can vary significantly from state to state and reflect the insurance company’s assessment of the litigiousness and cost of handling losses in a given state.
 In many larger states there may also be rate differences by county, or rural vs. urban influences on the cost of claims.

 Insurance carriers assign each state a minimum premium per attorney.
-Within each state there are also individual rates set for each area of practice.
-Insurance rates can change annually as more claims are filed and the insurance carrier gets a better snap shot of the risks associated with the location and area of practice.
+Within each state, there are also individual rates set for each area of practice.
+Insurance rates can change annually as more claims are filed and the insurance carrier gets a better snapshot of the risks associated with the location and area of practice.
 Unfortunately then, your premium might increase from one year to the next even if you have not made an error or had a claim filed against you based simply on the number of claims your carrier experienced in your state the prior year.

 Number of Attorneys in the Firm

 All else being equal, a solo attorney is less expensive to insure than a two-attorney firm.
-The principle is simple:the larger the firm size, the more work there is, the more risk there is to insure, resulting in a higher premium.
+The principle is simple: the larger the firm size, the more work there is, the more risk there is to insure, resulting in a higher premium.
 But the curve does eventually flatten, with many carriers offering discounts once a firm reaches three or more attorneys.
 Thus, if your firm grows from a sole practitioner to two attorneys, you can anticipate your premium to double, but, if a third attorney is added to the roster, the next percentage increase may not be as large.

 Annual Hours Worked

 Annual hours worked or billed is considered an indicator of risk because it speaks to the volume of matters you handle and thus is a factor in the premium calculation.
-In most states, attorneys working under 1,000 hours are considered part time, and often will be rated at a reduced or part-time premium to reflect the reduced number of matters and clients they handle.
+In most states, attorneys working under 1,000 hours are considered part-time, and often will be rated at a reduced or part-time premium to reflect the reduced number of matters and clients they handle.
 Attorneys who work less than 500 hours a year might pay an even more reduced premium.
-The balance of hours worked to premium rate is complicated however, demonstrated by the fact that different carriers treat part-time attorneys differently.
+The balance of hours worked to premium rate is complicated, however, as demonstrated by the fact that different carriers treat part-time attorneys differently.
 Indeed, some carriers are not willing to insure part-timers at all, figuring that reduction in hours or matters is potentially counterbalanced by the risk that inconsistent practicing possibly presents.